Technical Support

 ㆍProduct: Wearable Robot

-ㆍAnalysis Goal: Establishment of a dynamic model of human body and wearable robot for checking the range of motion of the designed product and verifying the control model
+ㆍAnalysis Goal: Establishment of a dynamic model of human body and wearble robot for checking the range of motion of the designed product and verifying the control model

 This is done by estimating necessary torques of robot actuators according to the human body movements after attaching the wearable robot to the human body model and by checking the ROM (Range of Motion) of each joint.

-Lastly, the performance of the controller must be checked by co-simulation of the actuator control model and the dynamic model.
+Lastly, the performance of the controller must be checked by co-simulation of the actuator control model and the dynamic model of wearable robot.

 ① Acquisition of human body motion data, creation of the human body model through a human body program called 'Bio-motion', and inputting of motion data